WilsonOh/CPP_HTTP_Client/README.md

 # HTTP Client Written in C++
-This is a side project for me to gain a deeper understanding of how HTTP connections work and also to learn more about C++.
-There's probably some bugs that are not fixed and the SSL connections work for some websites only 😢 (Please help!)
+This is a side project for me to gain a deeper understanding of how HTTP connections work and to also learn more about C++.
+There's probably some bugs that are not fixed, and the SSL connections work for some websites only 😢 (Please help!)

 # This library only works on Linux and macOS!